Home » Resources » Rants

 * 'CERT' and 'CERT Coordination Center' are registered in the U.S. Patent and Trademark Office.

-NO WARRANTY Any material furnished by Carnegie Mellon University and the Software Engineering Institute is furnished on an 'as is' basis.
+Any material furnished by Carnegie Mellon University and the Software Engineering Institute is furnished on an 'as is' basis.
 Carnegie Mellon University makes no warranties of any kind, either expressed or implied as to any matter including, but not limited to, warranty of fitness for a particular purpose or merchantability, exclusivity or results obtained from use of the material.
 Carnegie Mellon University does not make any warranty of any kind with respect to freedom from patent, trademark, or copyright infringement.

 Conditions for use, disclaimers, and sponsorship information